Naive probability: Learning

 \section{Learning}

-As we stated at the outset, our goal is to characterize the {\it naive} view of probability, an undertaking closely tied to naive physics \citep{Hayes:1979}, folk psychology \citep{Ravenscroft:2016}, etc. Here we offer a brief, informal outlook of the entire theory, but deal in detail only with the question of how the adult system of mental representation, called the `inner model' above, is formed in regards to probabilities.
+As we stated at the outset, our goal is to characterize the {\it naive} view of probability, an undertaking closely tied to naive physics \cite{Hayes:1979}, folk psychology \cite{Ravenscroft:2016}, etc. Here we offer a brief, informal outlook of the entire theory, but deal in detail only with the question of how the adult system of mental representation, called the `inner model' above, is formed in regards to probabilities.
 We introduce terminology by paraphrase, describing the intended meaning before offering more formal definitions.
 Our goal is to stay close to the standard meaning of these terms, but we do not intend to fully recreate every aspect of the theories where they originate.

-An initial implementation is available at \href{https://github.com/kornai/4lang}{https://github.com/kornai/4lang}, and a parser translating English and Hungarian text to this style of model is described in \cite{Recski:2016a,Recski:2018}.
+One of the central questions for linguistics, both mathematical/computational and theoretical, is to characterize how text and meaning are related.
+The standard answer, provided by Montague Grammar, is to define a homomorphism from structured/disambiguated text to formulas of intensional logic.
+For naive theory, we use a simpler model composed of (hyper)graphs \citep{Quillian:1969,Collins:1975}.
 For the basic building blocks of our model, the {\it vertices} of a graph, we assume a large number (about $10^5$) of ur-objects, roughly one per morpheme or word.
 In addition to these, we will have a few technical elements such as the empty node $\cdot$, three directed connectives `0' (is, isa); `1' (subject); and `2' (object).
-Our theory of types is rather skeletal, especially when compared to situation theory \citep{Barwise:1983,Devlin:1991}, with which we share a great deal of motivation, especially in regards to common-sense reasoning about real world situations.
-When we say that a node is (defeasably) typed as location or person, this simply means that a 0-edge runs from the node in question to the {\it location} or {\it person} node.
+Our theory of types is rather skeletal, especially when compared to situation theory \cite{Barwise:1983,Devlin:1991}, with which we share a great deal of motivation, especially in regards to common-sense reasoning about real world situations.
+When we say that a node is (defeasably) typed as location or person, this simply means that a 0-edge runs from the node in question to the {\it location} or {\it person} node.\footnote{An initial implementation is available at \href{https://github.com/kornai/4lang}{https://github.com/kornai/4lang}, and a parser translating English and Hungarian text to this style of model is described in \cite{Recski:2016a,Recski:2018}.
+For further details on knowledge representation by hypergraphs see \cite{Kornai:2019}.}